Auditory processing disorder and dyslexia.

 Our recommendation is to start at the source of the problem, by strengthening auditory processing.
 Gemm Learning uses Fast ForWord software, online with remote oversight.
 By improving processing efficiency and related working memory and attention skills we expect to:

-Our outcomes do vary, but auditory processing disorder and dyslexia are the diagnoses where we have the most success.
-Fast ForWord software was founded on the idea that: (1) reading is an auditory processing issue, and (2) the brain can be taught to overcome auditory processing disorder and related dyslexia symptoms.
+Outcomes do vary, but auditory processing disorder and dyslexia are where we have success.
+Our software-based treatment was founded on the idea that: (1) reading is an auditory processing issue, and (2) the brain can rewire to overcome auditory processing disorder and related dyslexia symptoms.